To diagnose an illness affecting your blood such as an infection, inflammatory illness, immune deficiency, or cancers such as leukaemia or lymphoma

 A blood sample taken from a vein in your arm or by a finger-prick (children and adults) or heel-prick (infants)

 There are five types of white blood cells, each with different functions: neutrophils, lymphocytes, monocytes, eosinophils and basophils.
 The differential reveals if these cells are present in normal proportion to one another, if one cell type is increased or decreased, or if immature or abnormal cells are present.
-This information is helpful in diagnosing specific types of illnesses that affect the immune system.
+This information is helpful in diagnosing specific types of illnesses that affect the blood.

 White blood cells are made in your bone marrow or lymphoid system.
 They protect your body against infection and aid your immune system.
 If an infection develops, white blood cells attack and destroy the microorganism causing the infection.